OWASP/www-chapter-singapore/index.md

 Our meetings are open to the public, and you do not need to be a member to attend.
 Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ### 2021

+### November 2021 Online Meetup: Tools and Guidelines to Secure Software Packages, Dependencies (NPM, PyPI, Maven, NuGet, Crates and RubyGems) to Guard against Supply Chain Attacks.
+How to setup Guardrails and not Roadblocks or Gates: Shift Left with Gitops plus integrating Fuzzing into DevSecOps.
+The importance of having Cloud Infrastructure Entitlements Management (CIEM) to enforce permissions and security identities across workloads and clouds.

+**Date**: 16 November 2021 730pm to 900pm

+**Venue**: Google Meet - get the Google Meet URL from [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/281710523)

+In this meetup, we will explore some tools and understand guidelines that can secure popular software packages and dependencies such as NPM, PyPI, Maven, NuGet, Crates and RubyGems.

+We will also learn how Gitops play a critical role in "shifting left" and learn how to set up guardrails, not roadblocks, to help developers.

+We will also look at how fuzzing can be incorporated into DevSecOps.

+Finally we will learn the importance of having Cloud Infrastructure Entitlements Management (CIEM) to enforce permissions and security identities across workloads and clouds.
+Demo will be included in this meetup.

+**Speaker**: Nathan Aw

+With over 9 years of experience as a software developer and application (security) architect, Nathan Aw is a firm believer-practitioner of zero trust and advocate of secure coding practices.
+His passion is in designing, building and rolling out asynchronous, polyglot-based microservices that are both zero-trust, performant which can securely run anywhere (multi-cloud and/or on-premise) that scale without limits.

+Through hands-on setup of a Secure Software Factory (SSF), he understand the importance of setting up a first-class secure software factory that is able to industralise “shift left” practises that translates to quicker delivery of trusted and secure digital services to its customers.

+Other interests include emerging technology frameworks such as WebAssembly and frontier technologies like quantum computing.

+More on Nathan Aw at https://nathanawmk.github.io/ and https://sg.linkedin.com/in/awnathan

+Please RSVP your attendance at [OWASP SG Meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/281710523)

 # Past Meetups